Zandirin/Aurora/README.md

 - A large information section below the carousel with further information regarding mental illness
 - A call to action button leading, yet again, to the contact form
 - Carousel in this section does not display on mobile screens as it doesn't look quite right
-- This section helps the user to learn more about what the company has to offer
+- This section helps the user to learn more about what the company has to offer.
+It gives a descriptive text explaining who the staff and company are and what services they offer to help guide the user in knowing whether this is the right solution for their needs.
 ![About Us Carousel Desktop](assets/images/README-images/about-desktop-part-one.png)
 ![About Us Section Desktop](assets/images/README-images/about-desktop-part-two.png)
 ![About Us Section Tablet](assets/images/README-images/about-tablet.png)